golubitsky/blog/_posts/2024-02-08-Practice-Log-31.md

 "I don't know the circle of fifths".

 Start with 3 keys then.
 Play a simple melody over those chords.
 And transpose that melody.
 You gotta start somewhere.
+And make sure you keep a constant rhythm, that is important.

 ---